AdobeDocs/workfront.de-DE/help/quicksilver/reports-and-dashboards/data-lake/basic-query-examples.md

 ## Document approvals query

-Measure the cycle time and average number of review cycles per asset.-->
+Measure the cycle time and average number of review cycles per asset.
+-->